<100 subscribers

 Financial Investors - Potentially higher profit margins from lower internal costs.

-Workers - You will own land and future production, and you will love it!
+Workers - We will own homes and farms, and we will love it!

 You gain real land ownership as you work.